currawong-project/libcw/README.md

 Is there a way to tell it to search the entire network from the root?
 Isn't that what '_' is supposed to do?

+TODO: 9/24
+- Try using adding 'time' type and 'cfg' types to a 'log:{...}' stmt.

+- print_network_fl and print_proc_dict_fl should be given from the command line.
+  (but it's ok to leave them as cfg flags also)

+- Add 'doc' strings to all proc classes.

+- Add 'doc' strings to subnet data structure.

+- It is an error to specify a suffix_id on a poly network proc because the suffix_id's are generated automatically.
+  This error should be caught by the compiler.

+- How do user defined procedures handle suffix id's?

 Host Environments:
 ------------------
 - CLI, no GUI, no I/O, non-real-time only.